Decision Tree: Overview

 IF (Outlook = sun & Humidity = normal) then decision = yes

 - It requires modest data training.
-Earlier techniques demand for data normalization, creation of dummy variables and removal of blank values.
+Earlier techniques demand data normalization, creation of dummy variables and removal of blank values.

 - It can deal with numerical as well as categorical data.
-Other techniques have their expertise into analysis of different sets of data having just single category of variables.
+Other techniques have their expertise into the analysis of different sets of data having just a single category of variables.
 Such as neural networks, that can handle only numerical values, while association rules only used with nominal variables.

 - Utilizes the white box model.
 When a given condition is able to be seen in the model then rationalization for the provided scenario is easily elaborated by Boolean logic.

 - Validation of representation with statistical tests is also possible.
 It makes the explanation for the reliability of the model possible.

 - It is Robust and generates promising outcomes even when its postulations are debased to some extent with the actual model which generates the data.